isomerpages/govtech-stp/_travellers-from-china/00c-rgl-faq.md

 SafeTravel Passes will be issued on a limited basis in order to manage the risk of imported COVID-19 cases.

-Please send an email to <COVID_SAFETRAVELPASS@mti.gov.sg> if you have further queries related to the SafeTravel Pass.
+Please send an email to <COVID_SafeTravelEnquiries@mti.gov.sg> if you have further queries related to the SafeTravel Pass.

 #### 5. Can tourists apply for SafeTravel Passes?